gcbel/cu-blog/README.md

 ![Reference image](assets/images/reference-gif.gif)

-I aimed to improve the accessibility of the webpage of a fictional business.
-Creating accessibile and well-structured webpages is crucial when operating an online presence and for the effectiveness of a website.
-The changes I made also allows the site to have improved online visibility, as search engines penalize inaccessible sites.

-Through this project, I learned the hallmarks of accessible design and how to improve the user experience.
+For this project, I created a usuable blog that locally stores a user's blog.
+Through this project, I had the opportunity to practice using local storage, ....

 ## Installation